propublica/timeline-setter/doc/doc.markdown

 periods of time, and *event notches*, which, when clicked, reveal their associated *event cards*.

+<a id="configuring"></a>
+## Configuring The Timeline JavaScript Embed

+The `timeline-setter` command generates a JavaScript embed that prepopulates your data.
+You can also create this yourself without the command line application by filling in object JSON manually.
+It all gets stuffed into the `TimelineSetter.timeline.boot` function, which takes an array of data, and a config object.

+The config object looks for `interval`, `container`, and `formatter` options.

+The `interval` option is prepopulated with a given [interval](#interval_notch_options) if you generate this file using the `-i` option in the CLI, otherwise specify it here manually.
+The `container` option allows you to inject the entire timeline into an element with the given selector.
+(By default this is `#timeline`).
+Finally, `formatter` is a way to format dates on the timeline's interval notches.
+Write a formatter like so:

+    formatter : function(d, defaults) {
+      defaults.months = ['enero', 'febrero', 'marzo', 'abril', 'mayo', 'junio', 'julio', 'agosto', 'septiembre', 'octubre', 'noviembre', 'diciembre'];
+      return defaults;
+    }

 <a name="styling"></a>
 ## Styling Your Timeline